codemod-com/codemod/.github/ISSUE_TEMPLATE/platform-issue.md

 ---
-name: Codemod Studio
+name: Platform Issue
-about: Report any issues, feedback, or feature requests for Codemod Studio.
+about: Report any issues, feedback, or feature requests for Codemod Platform.
-title: "[studio]"
+title: "[issue-name]"
-labels: studio
+labels: platform
 assignees: ''

 ---